 Alan Batt is an Adjunct Associate Professor of Paramedic Science at CQUniversity in Queensland, Australia, and a College Professor in the Paramedic Programs at Fanshawe College in Ontario, Canada.
 In addition, he holds other education and research posts with organisations in several countries.
 He is Vice-President of the Irish College of Paramedics.

 Stephen Burgess is a Research Fellow at the Department of Community Emergency Health and Paramedic Practice in the Faculty of Medicine, Nursing and Health Sciences at Monash University, Australia.

 Sandrine Dénéréaz has been working as a Paramedic in Switzerland for 20 years.
 She graduated in training management and has been teaching since 2007 at the Paramedic School ASUR in Lausanne where she is the Deputy Director.
 Sandrine is involved in the Vaud Commission for the Paramedic Health Emergency Measures, of which she is President.

 Dr Enrico Dippenaar is currently a Senior Lecturer with Anglia Ruskin University in the UK; an Honorary Research Affiliate with the University of Cape Town in South Africa; and an Honorary Paramedic with the East of England Ambulance Service Trust.
-Originally from South Africa and via Dubai, he now teaches on undergraduate and postgraduate courses, and leads the Paramedicine Research Group at Anglia Ruskin University.
+Originally from South Africa and via the United Arab Emirates, he now teaches on undergraduate and postgraduate courses in the UK and leads the Emergency Medicine Research Group at Anglia Ruskin University.